TenZanGu/security-audit/README.md

 Perform a security audit on the contract.
 Document in a report all the issues/vulnerabilities, classify their severities and provide recommendations.

 ## Disclamer!
-This project is used for practicing security audit on a contract intentially coded with security vunerabilities.
+This project is used for practicing security audit on a contract intentially coded with security vunerabilities and this audit is not guarantee the contract is bug free.

 Audited by : Lobsang Tenzin